winitzki/scall/tutorial/programming_dhall.md

 ### Recursion schemes

 Dhall does not directly support defining recursive types or recursive functions.
-The only supported recursive type is a built-in `List` type.
+The only supported recursive types are the built-in `Natural` and `List` types.
 However, the Church encoding technique provides a wide range of user-defined recursive types and recursive functions in Dhall.

 Dhall's documentation contains a [beginner's tutorial on Church encoding](https://docs.dhall-lang.org/howtos/How-to-translate-recursive-code-to-Dhall.html).